AnarchistHoneybun/rust_chat_server/README.md

 - Clients will have to enter username when prompted

-_The code is tested for telnet connections, but in essence it should not matter what client is used to connect.
+_The code is tested for telnet connections, but in essence it should not matter what client is used.
 In case of any errors, please open an issue._

 ## Client Commands

 - `/list` - List all connected users
 - `/pm <username> <message>` - Send a private message to any connected user
 - `/report <username>` - Report a user to the server admin
+- `/exit` - Disconnect from the server